OctopusDeploy/docs/docs/approvals/service-now/index.md

 ---

 :::warning
-The ServiceNow Integration feature is available from version **2022.3** onwards and requires an [enterprise license](https://octopus.com/enterprise).
+The ServiceNow Integration feature is available from Octopus **2022.3** onwards and requires an [enterprise license](https://octopus.com/enterprise).
 :::

 ## Overview